NathanielRobson/Financial-Portfolio-Manager-Java/Final Technical Documentation/MarketingPlan.md

 # Marketing Plan

-*Expand upon the marketing plan slide from the CE29x lecture on Marketing.
-Hints are given below.*

 # Customers

 The likely interest for the customers would be those that range from the ages 18 and upwards.
 This age had been selected since the customers must have some prior knowledge even if a little, of how the stock market works.
 Furthermore, the app does not need a skill gap for the customers as it has a relatively simple interface, meaning that all from the most experienced user to the least experienced user will be able effectively use the app.
-Due to trading becoming increasingly popular in first world countries, this would increase the demand for financial portfolio products and consequently the demand for easier to use financial portfolio pproducts.
+Due to trading becoming increasingly popular in first world countries, this would increase the demand for financial portfolio products and consequently the demand for easier to use financial portfolio products.
-As it would be a mobile application, we have decided to role out our product to the major markers such as the Uk, USA, certain countries in Europe such as France and Germany.
+As it would be a mobile application, we have decided to deliver our product to the major markers such as the Uk, USA, certain countries in Europe such as France and Germany.
 The app could then be rolled over to other markets if the demand is there and also if it is succesful in the initial set of countries.

 # Economics
 According to Broker Notes, it show that there were 13.9 million online traders in 2018 which was up from the previous year’s 9.6 million which is an increase of 4.3million or just under 50%.
 This is likely to increase as more people start to become interested in trading.

 Market trends may vary based upon the age group of any said demographic.
-This suggest that there is not any one said given trend for the entire market as some may chose to trade in only currencies and others may chose to trade stocks or bunds.
+This suggest that there is not any one said given trend for the entire market as some may chose to trade in only currencies and others may chose to trade stocks or bonds.
 The former market trend for ager group 18-35 was crypto-currencies due to high return values.
 However due to the decline of the crypto market, this trend has died with it.

 The demand for user friendly financial portfolio has been on the rise.
 This new demand can be explained due to the overwhelming amounts of users that are downloading and using financial portfolios/trading applications.
 From Market research, it was noticed that there were a relatively small barrier to entry into the market.
 This was as no other product that would be able to incite Predatory Pricing or limit pricing due to the inital software being free to download.
 However there were barriers to entry within the market.
 These stem from the advertising cost as well as brand loyalty.
-As advertising can be expensive this may push competitors out of the market, especially since alot of trading apps are free to download thus meaning that they may not reaching a breakeven stage.
+As advertising can be expensive this may push competitors out of the market, especially since many trading apps are free to download thus meaning that they may not reaching a breakeven stage.
 Brand Loyalty is another barrier to entry.
-This is can be shown with competitors such as Yahoo finance and TD Ameritrade having a large fanbase that it would be hard for newer products to gain a footing in the market.
+This is can be shown with competitors such as Yahoo finance and TD Ameritrade having a large fan base that it would be hard for newer products to gain a footing in the market.
 This could be stated as to why a lot of financial portfolio products are not released into the market.

 Going into the market, we will have a small market share at first compared to the well-established programs.
 This estimation would between 0.5%-2%.
 But as the market grows, the company aims to have a 15%-30% share of the market.